RigoBlock/RBIPs/RBIPs/RBIP-42.md

 ## Specification
-TBD.
-Notice: Sometimes we read from an external contract with staticcall to ensure we cannot execute write operations.
+Notice: Sometimes we read from an external contract with `staticcall` to ensure we cannot execute write operations.
 Using a try/catch statement will not always be possible in these instances.

 ## Test Cases
-TBD.
+NA.

 ## Implementation
-TBD.
+NA.

 ## Copyright